bwgroupltd/BW_DSP_Challenge/PART_1.md

     4. Note: The build will fail due to a number of DELIBERATE errors.
     5. Debug volume.c.
               3 x Syntax errors
-            + 1 x Logic error (it should be pretty obvious to find).
+            + 1 x Logic error in setVolume() - it should be pretty obvious to find/fix.
     6. Rebuild the project to produce "dsp-volume" executable.
     7. Use aplay to playabck an audio file.
     8. Run the volume control tool ("./dsp-volume") and ensure volume adjustment takes effect.